-Our school nursing service will notify the school when a pupil has been identified as having a medical condition that will require support in school.
-This will be before the pupil starts school, wherever possible.
-They may also support staff to implement a child's IHP.
+Our special school nursing service will notify the school when a pupil has been identified as having a medical condition that will require support in school.
+This will be before the pupil starts at the school, wherever possible.
+They may also support staff to implement a child's medical plan.

 Healthcare professionals, such as GPs and paediatricians, will liaise with the school's nurses and notify them of any pupils identified as having a medical condition.
-They may also provide advice on developing IHPs.
+They may also provide advice on developing medical plans.